-Haiga here will be marked by truth, beauty, simplicity, and modesty.
-Everyday occurrences, as well as universal truths will be expressed in pieces that make wise use of space and form.
-Traditional techniques such as moku hanga, sumi-e or other hand-painted art must be employed.
+Clarity of thought and simplicity of art are what I am looking for in traditional Haiga.
+Everyday occurrences, as well as universal truths can be expressed in pieces that make wise use of space and form.
+Traditional techniques such as moku hanga (Japanese woodblock printmaking), sumi-e, brush-and-ink painting or other hand-painted art must be employed.
 The image and haiku must be blended artistically so that together the two are more enhanced than they would be if they stood alone.
-And lastly, these haiga must follow the traditions that the masters of the forms have set for us.

 I look forward to hearing from you.
 Please read the Submissions page for precise haiga guidelines.